EliasF05/eliasf05.github.io/eu.md

 ## Answering Question 2 <br>

-[^1]: This definition of aleatoric uncertainty has been criticized because it will be affected because of the learner's inability to learn a Dirac delta distribution for $$Q$$ from finite samples.
+[^1]: This definition of aleatoric uncertainty has been criticized because it will be affected because of the learner's inability to learn a Dirac delta distribution for $$Q$$ from a finite amount of samples.
 Most often, the true $$\theta$$ will have a lower entropy than the average $$\theta$$ under $$Q$$, and we will therefore generally overestimate the true amount of irreducible noise in the data-generating process, as has been empirically demonstrated in [2].
 However, the use of this definition remains standard practice.
 [^2]: This too has been criticized, and this too remains standard practice.